5 minute read, updated February 2, 2021

 1. Employees can access what’s important to them

 Everyone expects self-service.
 We bank online, pay at the pump, and book flights on our phone.
-It doesn’t make sense for employees to interact with administrators for things the system can handle.
-They don’t want to talk to a human unless absolutely necessary.
-(Don’t take it personally, all you highly-appreciated HR professionals!)
+It doesn’t make sense for employees to contact HR for things a system can handle.
+This includes paystubs, benefits information, and PTO balances.

 2. Employees are ready to work when they start their shift

-Employees can immediately get answers to their HR questions in the portal.
-Was my paycheck deposited?
+Employees can immediately take care of work issues in a great HR portal.
+Did the payroll office get my direct deposit update?
 Do I work next Friday?
 When does open enrollment end?
 Did my manager approve my vacation request?
 After tying up any loose ends, they start their shift ready to focus.

 3. Good managers can become great managers